I'm Dreaming of a Simpler Christmas

 I know it's early, and I dislike rushing Christmas, but... if you want to simplify your holidays this year, now is the time to be thinking and planning for that!
 And just in time, I've created a fantastic resource for you.
-My newest book, Minimalism for the Holidays is available now on Amazon Kindle (which can be read on any device, even your computer, with their free app) and in a beautiful paperback edition!
-Look for the link in the sidebar.
+My newest book, A Minimalist Holiday,* is available now on Amazon Kindle (which can be read on any device, even your computer, with their free app) and in a beautiful paperback edition!

 I don't want to do it this year.
 Just thinking about it is depressing.